Wedding Planner...Rachel Overall

 What sort of information do you need to know when meeting with a prospective client for the first time?

-How many weddings do you handle per year and would you do more than one per weekend?
+What sort of lead time do you need when taking on a project and can/would you do more than one wedding per weekend?

-Do you have fixed prices for shooting/albums/discs or can you tailor the package for each client?
+Do you have fixed prices or is each package tailored to the client?

 What is the most fun part of your job?